Code-Institute-Submissions/bw-ci-milestone2/README.md

 - Google Fonts

 Testing
+Bugs Errors
+Some data does from the API does not have all the data required to load therefore sometims FeaturedMovie container is not displayed properly.

 Deployment
 The site is hosted on GitHub Pages and is update automatically with every commit to the master branch.